Ungkimyou/Hephaestus-Bot/README.md

 The implementation of the music features require access to the Youtube Data API V3.

+As of Hephaestus V1.6, a Lyric command has been added.
+This takes in the arguments of artist and title of song and will send the lyrics of the song to current message channel.
+Support for interaction with the music player is currently limited as searching Genius using the Video title could sometimes prove ambiguous with the song or Genius couldnt detect the song due to YouTube titles including Official Music Video etc.

 Currently the music player is limited to YouTube songs only since the Spotify API and DiscordJS have conflicts when playing spotify songs by their URL.
 I may add this functionality later by converting playlists to their youtube equivalents.

 ## Moderation 🔨